A study by psychology professor Dr. Gail Matthews reveals that people who write down their goals are 20% more likely to accomplish them.

 Brian Tracy, CEO of Brian Tracy International, explains why you need to go a step further.
 He argues that regular goals can have one or more of the following disadvantages:

-- Not practically achievable: Goals that inspire you are great but, if they’re not practically achievable, they may lead to loss of motivation, stress, and disappointment.
+- Not practically achievable: stretch goals that inspire you are great but, if they’re not practically achievable, they may lead to loss of motivation, stress, and disappointment.

 These are loose ends that you can fix by writing SMART goals.